telerik/teststudio-docs/docs/getting-started/installation-and-activation.md

 8. If your machine was freshly imaged or replaced and you need to re-activate your license (__0 seats available__) on the new machine, please visit <a href="/general-information/installation/re-activating-your-license" target="_blank">Re-Activating your License</a> article.

-9. If you perform the above process and you receive the screen below, click on Activate Manually and follow this article for <a href="manual-activation" target="_blank">Manual Activation</a>.
+9. If you perform the above process and you receive the screen below, click on Activate Manually and follow this article for <a href="/general-information/installation/manual-activation" target="_blank">Manual Activation</a>.

 	![Couldn't log](/img/getting-started/installation-and-activation/fig17.png)